Enforcement Directorate (ED) and its major Functions

 Functions of the Enforcement Directorate:-

 1. ED; investigates suspected violations of the provisions of the FEMA.
-Suspected violations includes; non-realization of export proceeds, “hawala transactions”, purchase of assets abroad, possession of foreign currency in huge amount, non-repatriation of foreign exchange, foreign exchange violations and other forms of violations under FEMA.
+Suspected violations include; non-realization of export proceeds, “hawala transactions”, purchase of assets abroad, possession of foreign currency in huge amounts, non-repatriation of foreign exchange, foreign exchange violations, and other forms of violations under FEMA.

-2. ED collects, develops and disseminates intelligence information related to violations of FEMA, 1999.
-The ED receives the intelligence inputs from Central and State Intelligence agencies, complaints etc.
+2. ED collects, develops, and disseminates intelligence information related to violations of FEMA, 1999.
+The ED receives intelligence inputs from Central and State Intelligence agencies, complaints, etc.

-6. To settle cases of violations of the erstwhile FERA, 1973 and FEMA, 1999 and to decide penalties imposed on conclusion of settlement proceedings.
+6. To settle cases of violations of the erstwhile FERA, 1973 and FEMA, 1999, and to decide penalties imposed on the conclusion of settlement proceedings.